 Label Description Port Switch port number LACP Transmitted The number of LACP frames sent from each port LACP Received The number of LACP frames received at each port Discarded The number of unknown or illegal LACP frames discarded at each port.
-Refresh Click to refresh the page immediately Auto-refresh Check to enable an automatic refresh of the page at regular intervals Clear Click to clear the counters for all ports
+Refresh Click to refresh the page immediately Auto-refresh Check to enable an automatic refresh of the page at regular Auto-refresh intervals Clear Click to clear the counters for all ports

-5.3.4 Loop Gourd
+5.3.4 Loop Protection

-This feature prevents loop attack.
+This page helps you detect general loopback conditions caused by hardware problems or faulty protocol settings.
+This function will send a control frame on the participating ports, and the switch monitors inbound traffic to see if the frame is looped back.
 When receiving loop packets, the port will be disabled automatically, preventing the loop attack from affecting other network devices.